jneidel/jneidel.com/content/misc/challenges/index.md

     > People are like balloons, with each interaction you can either let some air out of them, or blow them up a little.
 - [x] Week 24: No interrupting others.
-- [ ] **Week 25**: No new information.
-Only read and listen to what I have read or listened to before.
+- [x] Week 25: No new information.
+Don't consume anything I havn't read or listed to before.
-- [ ] Week 26: Listen to my purpose.
+- [ ] **Week 26**: Listen to my purpose.
 Consider the things that I am doing.
 Are they aligned with my compass (purpose) or are they not?
 What can I do about the ones that are not?
+How can I strengthen the ones that are?
 - [ ] Week 27: Leave work unfinished.
 Leave a task you want to continue later/tomorrow unfinished, so that you don't let it go and are drawn to it later.